 What Can I Do to Help a Loved One?

-As you make your attempt to help your loved one beat their schizophrenia, it’s vital to gain as much knowledge on the condition as possible.
+As you attempt to help your loved one beat schizophrenia, it’s vital to gain as much knowledge on the condition as possible.
 With this knowledge, you will be best prepared for any potential outcome.

-When helping a loved one with schizophrenia, there are a number of things you should do:
+When helping a loved one with schizophrenia, there are several things you should do:

 - Acknowledge their differences from normal thinking and behavior.